bihealth/bih-cluster/bih-cluster/docs/ondemand/interactive.md

     $ ln -sr ~/work/ondemand ~/ondemand
     ```

+    Make sure to delete potential interactive sessions and to logout from the
+    Ondemand Portal first.
+Otherwise, the `~/ondemand` folder is constantly
+    recreated and the symlink will be just created within this folder as
+    `~/ondemand/ondemand` and thus not be used as intended.

     Also, clear out `~/work/ondemand/*` from time to time but take care that you don't remove the directory of any running job.